emilygodfrey/dc-demostore-automation/README.md

 ## Handlebars template substitution

-Files that end in `.hbs` are Handlebars templates, and can use the context that `amprsa` passes in to it.
+Files that end in `.hbs` are Handlebars templates, and can use the context that `demostore` passes in to it.
 Here are several examples of templated variables used:

 - `dam.imagesMap.<key>`